-FUNDRAISERS: Parents chair two fund raisers each year: The purpose of the fundraising is to keep our rates reasonable.
+FUNDRAISERS: Discovery School has two fund raisers each school year: The purpose of the fundraising is to have the financial means to provide additional updated equipment, etc. needed for our school.

 Thank you for supporting the school where you are able.
 Your participation is greatly appreciated.